pwa-builder/pwa-studio/README.md

 * Package your PWA for the Microsoft, Google, and Apple App Stores
 * Generate a Service Worker so that your PWA works offline
 * Generate ALL the correct sized Icons for a PWA
+* Use our snippets to upgrade the user experience of your PWA

 [Our documentation](https://github.com/pwa-builder/pwabuilder-vscode/wiki) contains all the info you need for working with the extension, including tutorials and more!